Outplacement FAQ

 Yes – people in their 60s will benefit from career transition coaching – whether they are transitioning to a new, similar position, or not.
 Keep in mind that “retirement age” is an indefinite number.
 According to the U.S. Bureau of Labor Statistics (BLS) projections, the number of older adults in the workforce will continue to grow over the next decade.
 Adults ages 65 and older are projected to be 8.6% of the labor force (those working and looking for work) in 2032, up from 6.6% in 2022.
 Older adults are projected to account for 57% of labor force growth over this period.

-Many employees over 60 want to continue working but need help navigating today’s highly automated hiring process.
+Many employees over 60 want to continue working but, if they haven’t searched for a job in many years, may need help navigating today’s highly automated hiring process.
 They will benefit from expert guidance to leverage social media and how to update their resume so it conforms with today’s Applicant Tracking Systems (ATS) protocols.
 Other older adults may want to work part time, change industries, or work as a consultant, gig worker or contractor.

 At IMPACT Group, we go beyond traditional job search.
 Our coaches are experts in helping people transition successfully – which may mean starting a business, volunteering or establishing their own mix of active retirement pursuits.
 No matter an employee’s age or experience, outplacement has something to offer them.